 UNICEF Humanitarian Cash Transfer MIS

-A feasibility study for a UNICEF global Humanitarian Cash Transfers Management Information System for cash programming in emergency contexts.
-Our team identified business needs, mapped and assessed existing solutions, reviewed integration with legacy systems and various payment modalities, and identified opportunities for data sharing and common taxonomy.
+UNICEF sought to review the feasibility of a global Humanitarian Cash Transfers Management Information System for UNICEF cash programming in emergency contexts, to map existing solutions, to review factors such as integration with various payment modalities used, regulatory environments, and to identify opportunities for data sharing and common taxonomy.

-A feasibility Assessment for a global UNICEF Humanitarian Cash Transfer (HCT) Management Information System (MIS).
-A CGA team of cash and voucher assistance and MIS specialists conducted an extensive desk review and in-person consultations with UNICEF staff at HQ, and country programme stakeholders, including DRC, Yemen, Syria, and Somalia, as well as stakeholders with WFP and UNHCR in Rome & Geneva.
+A CGA team of cash and voucher assistance and information management specialists conducted an extensive desk review and in-person consultations with UNICEF staff at HQ, and country programme stakeholders including DRC, Yemen, Syria, Somalia as well as stakeholders with WFP and UNHCR in Rome and Geneva.

-A Business Case was developed outlining the proposed design of an HCT MIS solution for use by UNICEF's global and country offices, also containing detailed Functional and Technical specifications.
+CGA developed the Business Case outlining proposed design of an Humanitarian Cash Transfers MIS solution for use by UNICEF's global and country offices, also containing detailed Functional and technical specifications.